The Wild Child: Casting

 After considering several little-known actors, Truffaut decided to play the part of Dr. Itard himself so that he could interact directly with the child actor playing Victor instead of depending on an intermediary.
-After the film's shooting was completed he said that he had "the impression not of having acted a role, but simply of having directed the film in front of the camera and not, as usual, from behind it."
+After the film's shooting was completed, he said that he had "the impression not of having acted a role, but simply of having directed the film in front of the camera and not, as usual, from behind it."
 He later said that "the decision to play Dr. Itard myself is a more complex choice than I believed at the time ... this was the first time I identified myself with the adult, the father, to the extent that at the end of the editing, I dedicated the film to Jean-Pierre Léaud because this passage, this shift became perfectly clear to me."
 Truffaut later elaborated on the film's autobiographical elements by saying that "I think that Itard is André Bazin and the child Truffaut."

 Truffaut had more difficulty casting the role of Victor, knowing that he wanted a child actor who was both talented and suitably undisciplined.
 He first considered using either an unknown gifted child or the son of a famous celebrity, thinking that a younger version of someone like ballet dancer Rudolf Nureyev would be perfect.
 Unable to find a suitable actor, he enlisted his assistant to scout young, wild-looking boys at schools in Nîmes and Marseille.
-One day his assistant spotted a young gypsy named Jean-Pierre Cargol and sent a photograph of and interview with Cargol back to Truffaut, who immediately hired Cargol, who was the nephew of the well-known flamenco guitarist Manitas de Plata.
+One day his assistant spotted a 12-year-old Romani boy named Jean-Pierre Cargol and sent a photograph of and interview with Cargol back to Truffaut, who immediately hired Cargol, who was the nephew of the well-known flamenco guitarist Manitas de Plata.